Cubical22/Group-Divider/README.md

 normally this would be an easy approach.
 Just make two nested for-loops to test every possibility. but this approach raises three problems:

-    1. what would be the limit of these loops.
+    1. finding out the limit of this loops.

     2. so many nested for loops at once. imagine making this for 10 dividers.

     3. It's S L O W.

 this was my approach, solving all 3 problems at once: